 You can, however, acknowledge the disconnect.
 Yoga and meditation are useful in that they can teach us to wake up what’s called the buddhi mind, the mind that observes the mind.
 I had this part down: I could see the problem, but couldn’t stop it from happening.
 I needed some new tools, and I wasn’t getting them from yoga.

-Cognitive Behavioural Therapy is a technique that works from the premise that thoughts affect feelings which affect behaviours which affect thoughts and so on.
-It’s very challenging to change your feelings, but you can work with your thoughts and behaviours.
-When I see myself beginning to spiral, I can ask myself:
+Cognitive behavioral therapy is a technique that works from the premise that thoughts affect feelings, which affect behaviors, which affect thoughts, and so on.
+It’s very challenging to change your feelings, but you can work with your thoughts and behaviors.
+When I see myself beginning to spiral, I can ask myself the following questions.

 When I see myself internally reacting as if my worst fear is already happening, these questions can help me pause my nightmare fantasy and remember that other interpretations are also valid.
 I can hold the different possibilities and wait to react until I have more information.
 I can know that it’s okay to not know.